keikhcheung/keikhcheung.github.io/_posts/blog/2020-05-23-On-Digital-Reference-Keeping.md

 A Zotero entry example on User Experience Questionnaire by Martin Schrepp et al. I took notes on its evaluation methodology when I was writing my [Master’s Thesis](https://dumas.ccsd.cnrs.fr/dumas-01981716){:target="_blank"} on UX for voice assistants.
 This is also useful for my professional work later on.
 Yet, it is still resting in the Master’s Thesis context and not readily recallable.
 There may even be a higher change where I would come across UEQ anew on search engines than on this exact entry.
 </div>

-Ideas, thoughts, insights are the most sparkling when they are kindled by unusual stimuli. <mark>Processed knowledge shall play a similar role, allow cross-disciplinary discoveries, and——the most importantly——be easy to spark</mark> when they might be inspiring to whatever subject I may eventually explore.
+Ideas, thoughts, insights are the most sparkling when they are kindled by unusual stimuli. <mark>Processed knowledge shall play a similar role, allow cross-disciplinary discoveries, and—the most importantly—be easy to spark</mark> when they might be inspiring to whatever subject I may eventually explore.

 This escalates not only to an issue of bookmark/reference organisation, but personal knowledge management.